robinallenaz/RobinAllenDevPortfolio/README.md

 ## 🤝 Community Leadership

 - **Hackathon Participant:** Active contributor at Opportunity Hack 2024, sunhacks 2024, and DiverseHacks 2024
-- **Community Leader:** Serving as Director of Digital Systems and Web Strategy on the Executive Board of Katy Pride
+- **Community Leader:** Director of Digital Systems and Web Strategy on the Executive Board of Katy Pride

 ## 🚀 Getting Started